Travel on Point(s)

 Credit Utilization

-Also known as debt-to-credit ratio, this means the relative size of your current debt.
-This is the total amount of your debt divided by the total amount of credit that you’ve been extended across all accounts.
+Credit use or utilization is the relative size of your current debt.
+(This is also known as your debt-to-credit ratio.)
+This is the total amount of your debt divided by the total amount of credit that is available to you across all of your accounts.
 There is no magic number for what your debt-to-credit ratio should be, but you don’t want it to be high.
-A high credit utilization suggests that you are close to spending more than you can afford, or that if an unexpected financial emergency happened, you might fall behind on your existing payments.
+A high credit utilization suggests that you are close to spending more than you can afford, or that if an unexpected financial emergency happened, you might fall behind on your existing bills.

-To keep your credit utilization low, you can try setting up balance alerts to notify you if you’re coming close to maxing out your credit line on any one credit card.
+Balance alerts can help you keep your credit utilization low.
+A balance alerts will notify you if you’re close to maxing out your credit line on any one credit card.

 Unlike with payment history, credit utilization is easier to fix.
-Once you pay a high balance that frees up your credit line and the card-issuing bank reports that payment to the credit bureaus, the effect disappears from our credit score.
+Once you pay a high balance that frees up your credit line, the card-issuing bank will report that payment to the credit bureaus.
+Once the card-issuer reports that payment, the effect disappears from your credit score.

 Credit History

-This is the average length of all accounts on your credit history, including credit cards, student loans, car loans, mortgages, etc. This becomes a significant factor for those who have very little credit history, such as young adults or someone who just recently moved to the U.S. for the first time.
+This is the average length of all accounts on your credit history, including credit cards, student loans, car loans, mortgages, etc. This becomes a significant factor for those who have very little credit history, such as young adults or someone who just recently moved to the US.
 It can also be a factor for people who open and close accounts within a very short period of time.
-Old accounts show lenders that they can count on you as a long-time customer.
+Old accounts show lenders that they can count on you as a reliable long-term customer.

-One way to boost this aspect of your credit score is to become an authorized user on someone else’s credit card.
-The effect of this is that your credit score will reflect that you have had a credit card open since the principal user first opened his or her card.
-For example, if one of your parents opened a credit card in 1997 and you become an authorized user in 2020, your credit score will reflect the fact that you have had a card opened since 1997, even though you are only an authorized user.
+One way to take advantage of how credit scores are calculated is to become an authorized user on someone else’s credit card.
+Doing so will reflect that you have had a credit card open since the primary cardholder first opened their card.
+For example, say one of your parents has had a credit card since 1997 and they added you as an authorized user in 2024.
+Your credit score will now show that you have had a card opened since 1997, even though you are only an authorized user.

 Credit Mix

 This relates to the different types of credit accounts you have, such as mortgages, car loans, credit cards, and student loans.
-While having a greater mix of types of loans is better than having fewer, we are not recommending that you take out unnecessary loans just to boost your credit score.
+Having a greater mix of types of loans is better than having fewer.
+But we are not recommending that you take out unnecessary loans just to boost your credit score.

 Credit Inquiries

-Over two-thirds of your credit score is based on your payment history and credit utilization.
-Opening new credit cards does not affect your payment history and it contributes to your credit utilization because it increases the amount of credit available to you.
+Over two-thirds of how your credit score is calculated is based on your payment history and credit utilization, as shown above.
+Opening a new credit card does not affect your payment history, but it does contribute to your credit utilization because it increases the amount of credit available to you.

 Let's walk through an example of how this works.